🏦Overview

 The Shared Liquidity Layer (SLL) is the protocol structure responsible for aggregating liquidity and settling trades, and contains two distinct components:

 • Liquidity Buffer: settlement layer for trader PnL, accumulating value during periods of net trader losses and shrinking during periods of sustained trader gains.
-Does not accumulate trading fees and cannot be deposited into directly or withdrawn from by LPs;
+Accumulates volatility fee and cannot be deposited directly or withdrawn from by LPs;

 • Market Making Vault: settlement in the event the Liquidity Buffer is depleted.
 LPs deposit capital into the Market Making Vault and are rewarded for the risk they take on of potentially needing to act as counterparties with liquidation rewards and a portion of trading fees.